pajoma/vscode-journal/README.md

 opens a dialog to enter the text of the memo.
 The memo is added as bullet point to the current date's journal page.
 The command supports offset definitions as prefix (see below).

 ### Define a specific date for notes & memos
+_Still in work_

-When entering a valuue for notes and memos, you can prefix it with the values also supported for the command `journal:day`.
+When entering a value for notes and memos, you can prefix it with the values also supported for the command `journal:day`.

 _Example:_
 1. Press `F1`